Paid reading has become a popular method for content monetization in recent years, as also introduced in the article

 - An available payment gateway

-WordPress websites are easy to set up.
-Just buy a domain and server yourself, follow along with the
+A WordPress website is easy to set up—just buy a domain and server, and follow the

 WordPress Installation Tutorialtutorial, and you're done.
-The paid reading plugin currently used by Naibabiji is the
+For the paid reading plugin, Naibabiji currently uses the

-WordPress paid content plugindeveloped by Lightning Blog.
-It's a one-time purchase with lifetime upgrades.
+WordPress Paid Content Plugindeveloped by Lightning Blog, which is a one-time purchase with lifetime upgrades.

-Plugin PurchaseThe payment gateway applied for is Hupijiao.
-Individuals can sign up without a company, enabling fully automated payments.
+Plugin PurchaseThe payment gateway applied for is Hupijiao, which individuals can sign up for without a company, enabling fully automated payments.

 First, once you have your WordPress website and have purchased the paid reading plugin, we can proceed with the paid reading setup.
 The payment gateway can be applied for during the plugin configuration.

-1. Upload the payment plugin to the website for plugin installation.
+1. Upload the payment plugin to the website for installation.

 2. Enter the plugin settings.
 First, you need to enter the activation code to activate it.
 After activation, you can configure the prompts and colors for paid reading.

-If you want the entire article or the latter half to be paid reading, then simply insert the paid reading button and write the paid content after it.
+If you want the entire article or the latter half to be paid reading, then simply insert a paid reading button and write the paid content after it.

-6. Set the price for paid reading.For the Classic Editor, the default price setting is in the top-right corner.
-Naiba hasn't tested it in the Gutenberg Editor, but it should also be on the right side; you can look carefully.
+6. Set the paid reading price.For the Classic Editor, the default price setting is in the top right corner.
+Naiba hasn't tested the Gutenberg Editor, but it should also be on the right side; you can look carefully.

-Then publish the article, and it will be visible on the website frontend.
-Visitors can view the paid content after scanning the QR code to pay.
+Then publish the article, and it will be visible on the website Frontend.
+Visitors can view the paid content after scanning the code to pay.

 Paid Content Visibility Test

 Below is test content.
-If you're interested, you can pay to test the effect. [vk-content]I am paid content.
-Thank you for your support, boss.
+If interested, you can pay to test the effect. [vk-content]I am paid content, thank you for your support, boss.

 Comments are closed